-The information included in this Long-Range Financial Plan is limited in scope and does not include all of the information relevant to bonds or notes issued by Tacoma Power, or all of the financial information relevant to Tacoma Power.
+The information included in this Long-Range Financial Plan is limited in scope and does not include all of the information relevant to bonds or notes issued by the City for Tacoma Power, or all of the financial information relevant to Tacoma Power.
 This Long-Range Financial Plan is provided for information and convenience only, is not a guarantee of results, and is dated and speaks only as of its date.
 Tacoma Power does not undertake to update, and expressly disclaims any duty to update, this document.
-Unaudited financial information used in this document, such as for fiscal year 2022, is preliminary and subject to change.
+Unaudited financial information used in this document, such as for fiscal year 2024, are preliminary and subject to change.
 This Long-Range Financial Plan makes forward-looking statements by using words such as "project," "forecast," "intent," "may," "will," "should," "expects," "believes," "anticipates," "estimates," or others.
 Any forward-looking statement or projection, however, is subject to uncertainties and inevitably some assumptions regarding future trends will not be realized and unanticipated events and circumstances may occur.
 A variety of risks and uncertainties affecting Tacoma Power's business and financial results -- such as general economic and business conditions and various other factors that are beyond our control -- could cause actual results to differ materially from the projected results stated in the forward-looking statements in this Long-Range Financial Plan.

-Further, this Long-Range Financial Plan is not an offer to sell or a solicitation of an offer to buy Tacoma Power bonds or notes.
+Further, this Long-Range Financial Plan is not an offer to sell or a solicitation of an offer to buy any bonds or notes.
 Any investment decisions regarding Tacoma Power bonds or notes should only be made after a careful review of the complete official statement for those particular bonds or notes.
-Copies of the official statements related to Tacoma Power's bonds are available at MyTPU.org/tpwr-investorinfo, or www.emma.msrb.org.
-The information contained in such official statements is dated as of specific dates, speaks only as of those dates, may be out of date due to the passage of time or subsequent events, and may include forward-looking statements.
-Tacoma Power is not undertaking to update, and expressly disclaims any duty to update, the information.
+Copies of the official statements related to the City's outstanding bonds issued for Tacoma Power are available at MyTPU.org/tpwr-investorinfo, or www.emma.msrb.org.
+The information contained in official statements relating to a specific series of bonds is dated as of specific dates, speaks only as of those dates, may be out of date due to the passage of time or subsequent events, and may include forward-looking statements.
+Tacoma Power is not undertaking to update, and expressly disclaims any duty to update, the information contained therein.